 Liquidity risk is the risk that the Fund may not be able to generate sufficient cash resources to settle its obligations in full as they fall due or can only do so on terms that are materially disadvantageous.
+Cash flow risk is the risk that future cash flows derived from holding financial instruments will fluctuate.

 These risks are controlled through the Fund's investments in financial instruments, which under normal market conditions are readily converted into cash.
+Term deposits are considered illiquid and consequently have a higher exit fee, if exited prior to their end date.
 In addition, the Fund maintains sufficient cash and cash equivalents to meet normal operating requirements.

-The risk management guidelines adopted are designed to minimise liquidity risk through:
+The risk management guidelines adopted are designed to minimise liquidity and cash flow risk through:

-- · ensuring that there is no significant exposure to illiquid or thinly traded financial instruments; and - ensuring that there is no concentration of liquidity risk to a particular counterparty or market.
+- ensuring that there is no significant exposure to illiquid or thinly traded financial instruments; and - ensuring that there is no concentration of liquidity risk to a particular counterparty or market.